The Powder Toy

 The Powder Toy is a falling-sand game originally created by Stanislaw K. Skowronek (also known as Skylark).
 It is now developed and maintained by LBPHacker, Simon, jacob1 and other contributors on GitHub.
-The Powder Toy is free and open-source software licensed under the GNU General Public License version 3.0.
+The Powder Toy is free and open-source software (FOSS) licensed under the GNU General Public License version 3.0.
 A total of 258 (as of February 2025) different in-game materials (or "elements"), each with custom behavior and interactions, are available in the game.
-In June 2024, The Powder Toy was released on Steam.
+In June 2024, The Powder Toy was released on Steam, garnering an "Overwhelmingly Positive" review score.

 Gameplay

-The Powder Toy, (abbreviated TPT), is a sandbox video game programmed primarily in C++ that allows users to create content in-game to share using its online level sharing system.
+The Powder Toy is a sandbox video game programmed primarily in C++ that allows users to create content in-game to share using its online level sharing system, although posting such content is optional.
+The game offers a wide variety of element types and tools for its' players to use, such as electricity-related elements, radioactive elements, explosives, liquids, powders and various other 'tools' that can affect the properties of other elements.

-A public server for sharing in-game creations is provided as part of the game itself, allowing users to share anything that abides by the rules.
+A public server for sharing in-game creations is provided as part of the game itself.
 Examples of player shared creations include functioning circulatory systems, nuclear power plants, nuclear bombs, and computers.
-Content is rated using upvotes and downvotes, and can be reported to the moderators if it breaks the on-site rules.
+Content is rated using upvotes and downvotes, and can be reported to the moderators if it breaks on-site/in-game rules.

 Modding

-The Powder Toy allows users to add plugins and mods to the game with Lua scripting and change the mainly C++ code base.
+The Powder Toy allows users to add plugins and mods to the game with Lua scripting and edit the mainly C++ code base.
 The source code is available on GitHub and can be compiled using Meson.